 The ConocoPhillips Academic Success Bridge Program provides study skills training, academic preparation training, tutoring, mentoring, and other academic support services.
 After completing the ConocoPhillips Academic Success Bridge Program, we believe that you will have an academic foundation and the confidence to succeed in engineering.

 Participants are selected on criterion of income, first generation, under-representation in engineering and test scores such as ACT, SAT, High School grades.
-They will have the opportunity to move in early to the residence halls on Saturday, August 16 or Sunday, August 17.
-The first activity is the Welcome to the ConocoPhillips Academic Success Bridge Program Reception on Sunday, August 17 from 3:30 - 5:00 p.m.
-Parents and siblings are invited to attend.
+They will have the opportunity to move in early to the residence halls on Saturday, August 18 or Sunday, August 19.
+The first activity is the Welcome to the ConocoPhillips Academic Success Bridge Program Event on Sunday, August 19 at 4 p.m

-The program consists of a basic math concepts review, combined with hands-on learning experiences, to show how math is fun and a critical component of all aspects of engineering.
+The program consists of a basic math concepts review, combined with hands-on learning experiences, in order to show how math is fun and a critical component of all aspects of engineering.
 Other benefits of the program include social and academic networking with students, faculty, and staff.

-1The Foundational Curriculum at Texas Tech consists of 24 hours of courses common to all degree programs.
+1The Foundational Curriculum at Texas Tech consists of courses common to all degree programs.
 The Foundational Curriculum requirements must be completed before entry to a degree program, while maintaining a minimum GPA.
-(2.75 for Mechanical Engineering majors, 3.2 for Petroleum Engineering majors and 3.0 for all other Whitacre College of Engineering majors.)
-Timely and successful completion of Foundational Curriculum courses ensures that students will graduate on time.
+(3.0 for Mechanical Engineering majors, 3.4 for Petroleum Engineering majors and 2.5 for all other Whitacre College of Engineering majors.)
+Timely and successful completion of Foundational Curriculum courses ensure that students will graduate on time.

-All new admissions to the Whitacre College of Engineering initially work to complete a foundational curriculum consisting of English I, English II, Calculus I, and Calculus II plus two science courses and a first engineering course that vary among the engineering degree programs.
-The foundational curriculum is supplemented with courses from the university core curriculum and first general engineering courses (statics, thermodynamics, circuits, and materials science) to provide the opportunity for full course loads and scheduling flexibility.
+All new admissions to the Whitacre College of Engineering initially work to complete a Foundational Curriculum consisting of English I, English II, Calculus I, and Calculus II, plus two science courses and a first engineering course that varies among the engineering degree programs.
+The Foundational Curriculum is supplemented with courses from the university core curriculum and first general engineering courses (statics, thermodynamics, circuits, and materials science), to provide the opportunity for full course loads and scheduling flexibility.

 2 To qualify as a Foundational Curriculum student through the ConocoPhillips Academic Success Bridge Program, you must satisfy each of the following requirements: